systematic-magic/pmc-docs/docs/source/research_papers_html.rst

 3. Correspondence
 -----------------

 3.1.
-Check that correspondence section has a title “Correspondence:” (starts with capital letter and followed by colon (:))
+Check that correspondence section has a title “Correspondence to:” (starts with capital letter and followed by colon (:))

 3.2.
 There can be one or more correspondence lines in this section.
 Check that correspondence line format is in-line with one on the screenshot below: